 Classic style skiing is a faster, more aerobic version of tour style skiing.
 Similar to jogging on skis, classic style skiing requires a “kick and glide” technique that can be executed simply for a moderate workout, or mastered over a lifetime for the most efficient, and traditional style of Nordic skiing.
 Classic style skiing is often done within a “set track” created by a grooming implement, but can be done on any groomed, or even partially packed snow.
 Classic XC skis are narrow, require some kick and glide wax, and are faster than a touring ski.
-Sounds fun huh?
+Sounds fun, huh?
 It is!
-Consider a lesson if you’re interested in starting out right, or just go out and give it whirl!
+Consider a lesson if you’re interested in dialing in an effective technique.

 Looking for Downhill Skiing?

 Ski Cooper is located right across the parking lot from the Nordic Center and also has the same hours.
 Please visit their website by clicking the logo or going to www.skicooper.com